Large Deviation Principle for McKean-Vlasov Quasilinear Stochastic Evolution Equations: Main Results

 Following from the classical well-posedness result (cf.~\cite[Theorem 4.2.5]{LR1}), Eq.~(\ref{e3}) admits the existence of unique strong solution due to the assumptions (\textbf{H1})-(\textbf{H4}), hence the pathwise uniqueness holds.

-Let us state the following important lemmas, which give a variational representation formula for measurable functionals of Wiener process with respect to the distribution dependent case and play an essential role in proving the LDP. \begin{lemma} (\cite[Theorem 3.6]{LSZZ}) For any fixed $\bar{\mu}\in\mathscr{P}(H)$, assume that $Y$ is a solution to Eq.~(\ref{e3}) and the pathwise uniqueness is satisfied with $\bar{\mu}$.
-Then there exists a unique map $\mathcal{G}_{\bar{\mu}}:C([0,T];U_1)\to E$ such that
+Let us state the following important lemmas, which give a variational representation formula for measurable functionals of Wiener process with respect to the distribution dependent case and play an essential role in proving the LDP. \begin{lemma} (\cite[Theorem 3.6]{LSZZ}) For any $\bar{\mu}_{\cdot}\in C([0,T];\mathscr{P}(H))$, suppose that the pathwise uniqueness for Eq.~(\ref{e3}) holds.
+Then there exists a map $\mathcal{G}_{\bar{\mu}}:C([0,T];U_1)\to E$ such that the solution is given by

 Moreover, for any $\phi\in \mathcal{A}_M$, define

 then

 (i) $Y^{\phi}=\{Y^{\phi}_t,~t\in[0,T]\}$ is an $\mathscr{F}_t$-adapted process with paths in $E$.